JingoBongo/burlac/README.md

 My method of taking all the routes and data from server is recursive and as argument it needs a list with already known routes.
 So first route is Home.
 Using list with 1 element lets me start the recursive method to get all routes and data.
 I'll talk about this method later.
-Also in main getXAccessToken method is launched, he gets needed auth token one time. next.
+Also in main getXAccessToken method is launched, it gets needed auth token one time. next.

         while(Thread.activeCount() > 2){}